checkly/checkly-operator/docs/api-checks.md

 See the [official checkly docs](https://www.checklyhq.com/docs/api-checks/) on what API checks are.

 > ***Warning***
-> We currently only support GET requests for API Checks.
+> The default HTTP method is GET for API Checks.
+Other methods like POST, PUT, and DELETE are supported but must be explicitly specified in the configuration.

 API Checks resources are namespace scoped, meaning they need to be unique inside a namespace and you need to add a `metadata.namespace` field to them.